L'Oreal says demand slowed in Europe for mass beauty

 Sales growth at L'Oreal's mass consumer goods business slowed to 1.7 percent on a like-for-like basis in the three months to March 31, down from 3 percent in the previous quarter, while sales growth for luxury products slowed to 7.5 percent from 8.6 percent.

-Overall, the world's biggest cosmetics group generated quarterly sales of 6.44 billion euros ($6.93 billion), up 4 percent on a like-for-like basis and 5.2 percent at constant exchange rates.
+Overall, the world's biggest cosmetics group generated quarterly sales of 6.44 billion euros (5 billion pound), up 4 percent on a like-for-like basis and 5.2 percent at constant exchange rates.

 L'Oreal did not give a precise forecast for the full year other than to express confidence in its ability to outperform the market again and achieve growth in sales and profit.